python-students-summer2024/boolean-logic-exercise-yr2313/README.md

 The file named `solutions.py` contains several functions that must be completed in order for the program to work.
 Each function contains a description of what it should do.

-The only modifications you must make in order to complete this assignment are to these functions in this one file.
+The only modifications you must make in order to complete this assignment are to these functions definitions in this one file.
+Do not modify any code outside of these function definitions.

 ### Run the program

 To run the program, run the file named `main.py`.
-The code in this file makes use those functions you have modified in `solutions.py` to produce and output the Mad Lib text.
+The code in this file makes use those functions you have modified in `solutions.py` to produce the intended behavior and output of the program.

 ### Verify the output is correct

-Running the `main.py` program should call each of the functions in order.
+Running the `main.py` program makes use of the functions defined in `solutions.py`.
 Each function asks the user to enter certain input, and the `main` function prints out some meaningful message in response to the user's input.

 ### Verify that the tests pass

 Pytest-based tests are included in the `tests` directory that will help you determine whether each function is operating as expected.
 If the functions have been completed correctly, all tests should pass.
-You should not edit any files in the `test` directory.
+You should not modify any files in the `test` directory.